How Did Lala Kent’s Father Die? The ‘Vanderpump Rules’ Star Opens Up About The Tragic Loss Of Her Dad

 According to a report from The Daily Dish on April 12, Kent revealed that prior to her father’s death, she received a call from her fiance, Randall Emmett, who informed her that her dad had been involved in a car accident after suffering a stroke.
 However, Burningham didn’t die as a result of the crash.
 Instead, he passed away one month later.

-In the months that followed, which occurred during summer 2018, Kent said she spent her time dealing with the loss,
+In the months that followed, which occurred during summer 2018, Kent said she spent her time dealing with the loss.

 “My struggle [is] with the fact that my dad is just a memory now and I think that is what f**ks with me a lot,” Kent explained during her After Show appearance.